 - What are situations where I can be hung out to dry?
 I’m looking for testimonials detailing negative experiences, and they are admittedly hard to find.

 As I dig deeper, what other questions should I be asking?
-What experiences do you have in medical cost sharing?
-Do I have to wear the skinny jeans?
+What experiences do you have in medical cost-sharing?
+Do I have to wear skinny jeans?